November 2nd 2017 – By: William Larsen – Civilians News – “News For All Views”

 – Why Social Security Retirement should be made available at 57 years old, Instead of 62 –

-The social security system is abundantly overpopulated, with modern day retirees….
-Furthermore, at this very moment, the social security system’s budget is nearly 1 trillion dollars / per year.
-In fact, retirement now-a-days, rarely comes in the form of private pension plans and almost always comes in the form of social security benefits.
+America’s social security system has become increasingly overpopulated, particularly over the past 2 decades.
+Furthermore, at this moment in time our social security system’s budget is nearly 1 trillion dollars / per year, the most it’s ever been.
+Whereby, retirement now-a-days rarely ever comes in the form of a private pension plan and almost always comes in the form of social security benefits, today.

-In fact, nearly half…. of all the baby boomer retirees, retired on this program.
+To be clear, nearly half…. of all baby boomer retirees, retired through this program.
 (Actually 3 out of 5 according to Motley Fool, statistical reference link).
-Furthermore, those who do actually create and receive, “a private pension plan,” often times, ALSO, end up collecting social security benefits, on top of their pension plans (to this day).
+Also, for the one’s who actually did create and receive, “a private pension plan,” often times they receive BOTH social security benefits and their private pension plans (to this day).